-Validation: We evaluated the accuracy of interference classification using the single-threaded and multi-threaded workloads and the same systems as for the heterogeneity classification.
-Table 2 summarizes some key statistics on the classification quality.
-Our classifier, achieves an average error of 5.3% in estimating both tolerated and caused interference across all SoIs.
-For high values of sensitivity, i.e., applications that tolerate and cause a lot of interference, the error is even lower (3.4%), while for most applications (both single-threaded and multi-threaded) the errors are lower than 5%.
-The SoIs with the highest errors are the L1 instruction cache for single-threaded workloads and the LLC capacity (L2 or L3) for multi-threaded workloads.
-The high errors are not a weakness of the classification, since both resources are profiled adequately, but rather of the difficulty to consistently characterize contention in certain shared resources [28].
-On the other hand, network and storage bandwidth have the lowest errors, primarily due to the fact that we used CPU and memory intensive workloads for this evaluation.
+Table III.
+Validation Metrics for Interference Classification caused interference across all SoIs.
+For high values of sensitivity, that is, applications that tolerate and cause a lot of interference, the error is even lower (3.4%), while for most applications (both single-threaded and multithreaded) the errors are lower than 5%.
+The SoIs with the highest errors are the L1 instruction cache for single-threaded workloads and the LLC capacity (L2 or L3) for multithreaded workloads.
+The high errors are not a weakness of the classification, since both resources are profiled adequately, but rather of the difficulty to consistently characterize contention in certain shared resources [Mars et al. 2011].
+On the other hand, network and storage bandwidth have the lowest errors, primarily due to the fact that we used CPU and memory-intensive workloads for this evaluation.

-2.4 Putting It All Together
+2.4.
+Putting It All Together

 Overall, Paragon requires two short runs (\sim 1 minute) on two SCs to classify incoming applications for heterogeneity.
 Another two short runs against two microbenchmarks on a high-end SC are needed for interference classification.
-We use a high-end SC to decouple server features from interference analysis.
+We use a high-end SC to decouple server features from the interference analysis.
 Running for 1 minute provides some signal on the new workload without introducing significant profiling overheads.
-In Section 3.4 we discuss the issue of workload phases, i.e., transient effects that do not appear in the 1 minute profiling period.
+In Section 3.4 we discuss the issue of workload phases, that is, transient effects that do not appear in the 1 minute profiling period.
 Next, we use collaborative filtering to classify the application in terms of heterogeneity and interference, tolerated and caused.
-This cumulatively requires a few msec even when considering thousands of applications and several tens of SCs or SoIs.
+This cumulatively requires a few milliseconds, even when considering thousands of applications and several tens of SCs or SoIs.
 The classification for heterogeneity and interference is performed in parallel.
 For the applications we considered, the overall profiling and classification overheads are 1.2% and 0.09% on average.